marfarma/wordpress-seo/readme.txt

 = 1.1.3 =

-* Fixed more title, description & canonical bugs for non-frontpage blog pages.
-* Fixed some strings that could not be translated.
+* Fix for the blog homepage title, description etc.
+* Added several filters for use in the soon to be released [Video SEO module](http://yoast.com/wordpress/seo/video-seo/).
+* Change to XSL for XML Sitemaps.
+* Non-canonical hostnames (like example.com when site setting is www.example.com) now 301 redirect to canonical hostname.
 * Static frontpages now added to XML sitemap *with* images if it has them, same for interior blog pages.
-* Non-canonical hostnames (like example.com when site setting is www.example.com) now 301 redirect to canonical hostname.

 = 1.1.2 =